Library Services Privacy Notice

 Who we share your information with

-We may also use your data to provide information about your library to the College or your home institution.
+We may also use your data to provide library usage statistics to the College or your home institution.

 We do not pass your data to third party e-book, e-journal, database, reference management software or booking service providers.
 Where a third party service provider requires you to create an account, your contract is with that provider and your data is stored by them, not by Imperial College London.